Nacreous-Intelligent-Systems/stardown_-starlight_storms-/README.md

 # stardown_-starlight_storms-
-ALT Title: Touhou Nitori's TV Station
+ALT Title: Nitori's TV Station

 ## Rules
 Don't edit (or view) anything in the "Secret" folder.

+## Getting Started
+Run start.java.
+No compilation should be necessary.